suzhou2023/UsbCamera/usbcamera/src/main/cpp/libjpeg-turbo/README.md

 programs that need them, without breaking ABI compatibility for programs that don't, and it allows those functions to be provided in the "official" libjpeg-turbo binaries.

+Those who are concerned about maintaining strict conformance with the libjpeg v6b or v7 API can pass an argument of `--without-mem-srcdst` to `configure` or an argument of `-DWITH_MEM_SRCDST=0` to `cmake` prior to building libjpeg-turbo.
+This will restore the pre-1.3 behavior, in which `jpeg_mem_src()` and `jpeg_mem_dest()` are only included when emulating the libjpeg v8 API/ABI.

+On Un*x systems, including the in-memory source/destination managers changes the dynamic library version from 62.0.0 to 62.1.0 if using libjpeg v6b API/ABI emulation and from 7.0.0 to 7.1.0 if using libjpeg v7 API/ABI emulation.

 Note that, on most Un*x systems, the dynamic linker will not look for a function in a library until that function is actually used.
 Thus, if a program